Republican Representative, District 1 — Texas

 cosponsorlegislation

-HR 8538: To amend the Internal Revenue Code of 1986 to allow for limited full expensing of certain reforestation expenditures.
+HR 9383: To amend the Internal Revenue Code of 1986 to provide special rules with respect to the net operating losses of certain financial institutions.

 cosponsorlegislation